-According to reports from UCAS, in the UK, a record amount of people have been accepted onto university courses over the last few years.
+According to UCAS, a record amount of people have been accepted onto university courses in the UK over the last few years.

 For many of these students, degrees are essential to the career they want, such as; medicine, law, dentistry, etc. However, not all careers require a university degree, and you can reach many through vocational training instead.